 OSFA communicates with students via their SF State email and/or their Gateway account.
 Make sure to check both, regularly.
 Watch a short video on how to use Gateway, and follow these steps to access your financial aid status on Gateway.

-Financial Aid students who have the Tuition Fee Deferal listed on their account will not need to make any payments by the August 12th deadline.
-You can confirm your deferal by checking the "Holds and Alerts" section of your Student Center.
-If you see, "Balance due deferred by FA" then you will not be dropped from classes and will have no issue starting the Fall semester.
+Financial Aid students who have the Tuition Fee Deferral listed on their account will not need to make any payments by the January 13th deadline.
+You can confirm your deferral by checking the "Holds and Alerts" section of your Student Center.
+If you see "Balance due deferred by FA" you will not be dropped from classes and will have no issue starting the Spring semester.

 Special Circumstances Petition Now Available

 For Undergraduate students, if you or your family have reduced income due to the Covid-19 emergency or any other reason we are now able to process petitions to reconsider your aid eligibility.
 We will be considering projected income from July 1st 2020 to June 30th 2021.

 Please be sure to collect as much documentation of your projected income as possible.
 This could include paystubs showing your current income level, unemployment statements, letters of separation from former employers, etc. No two situations are the same so please provide us with as much as you have available.
 Approvals of these petitions are not guaranteed.
 For auditing purposes, we must be able to faithfully document the change in income.